 - a.
 Jurors will be asked whether they wish to be seated in a manner which ensures a degree of social distancing; such requests will be granted if the court is able to do so. - b.
-Unless they voluntarily disclose that they are fully vaccinated, jurors will wear masks or face coverings, except when answering questions during voir dire. - c.
-Unless they voluntarily disclose that they are fully vaccinated, attorneys will wear masks or face coverings, except when addressing the court/jury. - 7.
+Jurors will wear masks or face coverings, except when answering questions during voir dire. - c.
+Attorneys will wear masks or face coverings, except when addressing the court/jury. - 7.
 Civil Jury Trials.
 Civil jury trials shall be subject to the following terms: - a.
 Jurors will be asked whether they wish to be seated in a manner which ensures a degree of social distancing; such requests will be granted if the court is able to do so. - b.
-Unless they voluntarily disclose that they are fully vaccinated, jurors will wear masks or face coverings, except when answering questions during voir dire. - c.
-Unless they voluntarily disclose that they are fully vaccinated, attorneys will wear masks or face coverings, except when addressing the court/jury.
+Jurors will wear masks or face coverings, except when answering questions during voir dire. - c.
+Attorneys will wear masks or face coverings, except when addressing the court/jury. - d.

-- d.
 Throughout the end of 2021, Courtrooms 412 and 426 will have one jury week per month.
 Jury weeks in those courtrooms will begin on Wednesday (instead of Monday) to avoid congestion in the jury assembly room on days when there are jurors summoned for criminal trials.
 Juries will be comprised of up to 12 jurors, with a maximum of one alternate in addition.
-Stipulations to six-person juries are encouraged. - e.
+Stipulations to six-person juries are encouraged.

+- e.
 Courtroom 209's jury weeks will remain the same, but jury trials in that courtroom will be limited to six person juries to permit appropriate social distancing given the size of that courtroom.
 Cases with a 12-person jury demand may be reassigned for trial.
 Civil jury trials in 209 will be on a backup basis to criminal trials scheduled to commence the same day.
 If an insufficient number of jurors are available after the criminal juries are seated, the trial in 209 will be continued. - 8.
 Individual Judge/Division Order.
-Attorneys and parties should be aware that individual judges and/or divisions may issue their own guidance on practices in certain courtrooms.
+Attorneys and parties should be aware that individual judges and/or divisions may issue their own guidance on practices in certain courtrooms in general conformity with this order.